Home » Posts tagged 'cabinet refacing'

-If your hardwood floors have been worn down, you may want to consider Floor Refinishing Westchester NY.
+If your hardwood floors have been worn down, you may want to consider Floor refinishing.
 It can be less expensive than replacing them and is less invasive to your home.

 To determine whether a floor refinishing is right for your home, start with an honest assessment of the damage.
 It’s best to get a free consultation from an expert.

 Sanding is an essential step in any hardwood floor refinishing project.
 It can help remove light scratches and stains, and it can even give the wood a new look.
 It can also help prepare a wood floor for staining or applying a protective coating of paint, lacquer or polyurethane.

 There are many different types of abrasives to choose from when sanding.
 Some of the most common include silicon carbide, abrasive paper, abrasive cloth and ceramic.
 Regardless of what type of abrasive you use, it’s important to understand the differences between each.

 Abrasives come in various sizes, shapes and grits.
 These vary in hardness, and each grit has its own characteristics, such as whether it’s coarse or fine.